-Associate Director, Director of the AM Program, CMES; Lecturer on Near Eastern Studies, Department of Near Eastern Languages and Civilizations
+Associate Director and Director of the Master's Program, CMES; Lecturer on Near Eastern Studies, Department of Near Eastern Languages and Civilizations

 Susan Kahn received her M.A. in Middle Eastern Studies and Ph.D. in Social Anthropology from Harvard University.
 Her book, Reproducing Jews: A Cultural Account of Assisted Conception in Israel, was published in Fall 2000 by Duke University Press and won a National Jewish Book Award for the year 2000, as well as the 2001 Eileen Basker Memorial Prize, awarded by the Society of Medical Anthropology for outstanding research in gender and health.
 Her research interests include medical anthropology, kinship studies, Israel studies and anthropology of the Middle East.
 She is currently working on projects involving genetics and interspecies kinship.

 Prior to joining CMES in 2009, Johanna spent three years as a project manager at Weymouth Design, a graphic and web design firm in Boston, where she managed successful web design projects for large and small clients.
 She also has writing and proofreading experience, and a B.A. in Literature from Bard College.
 Johanna enjoys cooking, reading, gardening, and hiking.

 Before joining CMES Liz worked for over five years in the office of Harvard's Vice President for Administration, where she managed the Vice President's daily schedule, correspondence, special events and web news.
 She has an M.A. in Art History from Columbia University and B.A. in Fine Arts from Harvard College.

 Sarah received her BA in Psychology, BA in Dance, and MA in Arts Administration.
-She worked in the non-profit arts sector with a programming and education focus with organizations such as the American Dance Festival (NC), Dance St. Louis, Citi Performing Arts Center (Boston), and Springstep (Medford, MA).
-Her experiences have included creating and implementing marketing plans, fundraising events, performance series, classes for youth and adults, community programs, master classes, school performances and workshops, and professional development programs for K-12 teachers.
+She worked in the non-profit arts sector with a programs and education focus with organizations such as the American Dance Festival (NC), City Center (NYC), Dance St. Louis, Citi Performing Arts Center (Boston), and Springstep (Medford, MA).
+She transitioned to Harvard in 2008 and began working with CMES in 2009.
+She is currently enjoying her role as the CASA Program & Alumni Coordinator for the CASA program which just moved to Harvard in July 2014.